 (Oliver Sacks, Hallucinations)

 In his book Hallucinations (2012), the late neurologist Oliver Sacks presents cases of “ecstatic seizures” that prompt visual hallucinations, dreamlike fantasies, altered states of consciousness, out-of-body experiences, or euphoric religious feelings.
 Interestingly, in neurological research, this type of “seizures” is referred to as “temporal lobe epilepsies”!
 In the context of GNM, an “ecstatic seizure” occurs during the Epileptoid Crisis of a Flying Constellation (see diagram).
-If the related conflicts (scare-fright conflict and territorial fear conflict) also involve the laryngeal or bronchial muscles relay in the motor cortex (see diagram), this can trigger simultaneously a generalized epileptic seizure, or grand mal.

 A Flying Constellation could also result in the feeling of being an outside observer of one’s body (similar to an OBE) or of being alienated from one’s surrounding (like living in a dream or in a movie).
 The outside world might be perceived as visually distorted (objects appear smaller or larger than they actually are).
 In psychiatry, this is termed “depersonalization/derealization disorder”.
 Here we also find kinetic hallucinations, or motor hallucinations, a sensation that the body or part of it is moving.
 The extent of the altered self-awareness and twist of reality is determined by the degree of conflict-activity.
 Recurring episodes point to tracks or conflict relapses.